October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 • Initiate honest, compassionate dialogue using this article as a framework.

-• Explore life-path energies using the Life Purpose App to reveal complementary or conflicting tendencies: https://lifepurposeapp.com.
+• Explore life-path perspectives with resources like the Life Purpose App: https://lifepurposeapp.com.

 • Choose consciously: can these incompatibilities be bridged, or do they point to a fundamental divergence?